povsalman/RGB2point_Clean/readme.md

 Change `image_path` and `save_path` in `inference.py` accrodingly.

+## update
+We have added support for the BlendedMVS Dataset with a custom DataLoader located in the notebooks folder.
+This integration enhances multi-view stereo capability for 3D reconstruction.

 ## Reference
 If you find this paper and code useful in your research, please consider citing: